scubamuc/scubamuc.github.io/wiki-md/SYSTEM--Ubuntu-pro.md

  * 10 years support instead of 5 for 'Universe' and 'Main' --> (*personally I'd upgrade LTS nonetheless*)
  * peace of mind
  * easy to set up and manage
- * "Kernel Livepatch" - not required!
+ * "Kernel Livepatch" - not required! (*this is kind of a hack!
+At least its optional*)

 **NB.**
 > Any of: KVM | Qemu | Boch, VMWare ESXi, LXD | LXC, Xen, Hyper-V (WSL, Multipass), VirtualBox, z/VM, Docker.
 All Nodes in the cluster have to be subscribed to the service in order to benefit from the unlimited VM support